This insane move by Team USA has handed Europe the first point of the 2025 Ryder Cup

 Golf’s greatest team competition is like no other, and while Bradley will still have jurisdiction over course setup, the potential absence of a partisan home crowd due to ticket prices could represent a “massive own goal,” as No Laying Up’s Kevin Van Valkenburg wrote on social media.

-And given the USA has only won four of the past 12 Ryder Cups – all at home – there will be plenty more Americans sharing those concerns about McIlroy et al. getting an easy ride at Bethpage, and helping Luke Donald secure back-to-back wins as European captain.
+And given the USA has only won four of the past 12 Ryder Cups – all at home – there will be plenty more Americans sharing those concerns about McIlroy et al getting an easy ride at Bethpage, and helping Luke Donald secure back-to-back wins as European captain.

 But as just 8/11 favorites, the bookmakers are not expecting an American procession.
-Far from it, which is why the decision to dilute home advantage in this way feels all the more bizarre.
+Far from it – which is why the decision to dilute home advantage in this way feels all the more bizarre.

-On a more important note than ‘winning’, however.
+On a more far-reaching note than ‘winning’, however.
 The Ryder Cup shows off golf in its best light.
 A change to play for something meaningful than money in a golfing era obsessed with record-breaking prize funds.
 A chance to challenge elitist stereotypes, inspire new generations of golfers, and engage with existing ones.

 And while that may be true, it will do little to comfort the vast majority of fans and families hoping to see the action unfold at one of sport’s bucket list events.
 Instead, they’ll have to settle for the comfort of the couch and seeing the occasional shot in between the almost endless commercial breaks.